US says it will not hit Iran energy sector

 US Treasury Secretary Scott Bessent said Friday the government was considering lifting sanctions on more Russian oil, a day after it temporarily authorized India to buy from Moscow as global oil prices surged.

-The US International Development Finance Corporation also said Friday it is creating a reinsurance mechanism of up to $20 billion to cover risk associated with travel through the Strait of Hormuz.
+The US International Development Finance Corporation also said Friday it is creating a reinsurance mechanism of up to US$20 billion to cover risk associated with travel through the Strait of Hormuz.